Download the PDF

 CHA's Position and Activities

-CHA has supported efforts to reform the fractured mental health care system and improve access to substance use disorder treatment, most recently in legislation that was included in the 21st Century Cures Act of 2017.
+CHA has supported efforts to reform the fractured mental health care system and improve access to substance use disorder treatment, most recently in the Support for Patients and Communities Act of 2018.
 We continue to support these efforts through further legislative and regulatory measures, including:

 - Legislation to eliminate the Medicaid IMD payment exclusion.
 Under current law, adults who are residents in Institutions for Mental Disease (IMDs) do not qualify for Medicaid benefits.
+While a limited exception to this exclusion was included in the opioid legislation, it is very narrowly tailored for substance use disorder treatment.
 At a minimum, individuals in short stay IMDs should be able to qualify for Medicaid coverage of inpatient psychiatric hospital services and psychiatric residential treatment facility services

 - Legislation ensuring Medicaid coverage of mental health services and primary care services furnished on the same day.
 Under current law, some states have Medicaid prohibitions on a provider's ability to bill for a mental health service and a primary care service for the same individual on the same day